Slideshow image

 “Where should I start?”

-In the next post, I’ll map out the Historical Backbone of the Bible – a shortened format to get the gist of the ‘Story’.
-You may want to begin now by downloading the free resource "Introducing the Historical Backbone of the Bible."
+In the next post, I will map out the Historical Backbone of the Bible— a shortened format to get the gist of the ‘Story.’
+You get a head start by downloading the free resource “Introducing the Historical Backbone of the Bible.”

 [1] Vit Wagner, “Tolkien Proves He’s Still the King,” Toronto Star April 16, 2007.